kadie16/kadie16.github.io/_posts/2015-07-09-working-I-swear.md

 I was first inspired to learn about computer graphics when my (amazing) materials science professor told me about his son who works on lighting movies at Pixar.
 I have always loved developing my technical background, but I also love painting and drawing and creating visual things.
 Until I learned about the opportunity to work in computer graphics, it never occurred to me that I could excercise both of my interests at the same time.

-I have virtually no experience with C++, definitely none with OpenGL and I hadn't even heard of QT until Like told me about it.
+I have virtually no experience with C++, definitely none with OpenGL and I hadn't even heard of QT until my supervisor told me about it.
 It is also my first time building a GUI (Graphical User Interface ... the window and buttons).
 Initially, I was feeling a little lost and intimidated while trying to familiarize myself with all three new things simultaneously.
 So I completeley understand if this is too much computer science jargon.
 I won't be offended if you just look at the pictures.
 But hopefully some of you will find this interesting :)

 After a lot confusion (days), my supervisor helped me organize my learning strategy and I finally got a program running.